JanZaion/jan-zaion-web/src/mds/Chordprinter.md

 Creating chord progressions has never been this easy:

 1. Select a clip in Ableton Live's session view or arrangement view.
-2. Edit the setup of Chord Printer to create the desired chord progression.
+2. Edit the setup of Chordprinter to create the desired chord progression.
 3. Click "Print" to print the chord progression.

 Generate basic triad progressions or advanced progressions composed of complex chords.
 Preview your progressions with any midi instrument or synth of your choice.
 Modify your progressions through advanced voicing algorithms and note-augmenting features.
 Get comfortable with an intuitive, easy to learn workflow.
 No music theory knowledge required to get started!